CTE logo

 Industry Sectors

-Do you have work experience in one of the 15 CTC approved industry sectors?
+Do you have work experience in one of the 15 CTC-approved industry sectors?
 If so, obtaining a CTE credential would allow you to use your work experience to teach students in courses aligned with your industry sector.
-For more information on the CTE sectors, please click on the graphic below.
+Learn more about the CTE industry sector chart

 CTE Staff